Where is the Transparency, Where is the Repsonsibility?

 Map Four Shows: NextEra Energy’s and Savion’s Douglas and Johnson County, KS 13,874.26 Acres or 21.68 Square Miles of Industrial Utility-Scale Solar and Wind Power Facilty Land Leasing!

 CLICK HERE to download the large PDF version of Map Four.

-Map Five Shows: If you were to place the total acreage over the City of Lawrence how much of the city would be taken up by NextEra Energy’s Land Leases and Shell/Savion’s Project.
-It ends up being about HALF of the City of Lawrence’s size which is 22,380 Acres/14.95 Square Miles.
+Map Five Shows: If you were to place the total acreage over the City of Lawrence how much of the city would be taken up by NextEra Energy’s Land Leases and Shell/Savion’s Project?
+It ends up being almost the entire City of Lawrence!

 CLICK HERE to download the large PDF version of Map Five.